dbrax/paymycheckout/README.md

 To disclose a security issue to our team,Please an email to epmnzava@gmail.com.

-## Contributing to Wopay
+## Contributing to Paymycheckout

-If you have a patch or have stumbled upon an issue with Wopay, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/dbrax/wopay/blob/main/CONTRIBUTING.md) for more information how you can do this.
+If you have a patch or have stumbled upon an issue with Paymycheckout, you can contribute this back to the code.
+Please read our [contributor guidelines](https://github.com/dbrax/paymycheckout/blob/main/CONTRIBUTING.md) for more information how you can do this.

 <p align="center">
     <br/><br/>